mbits-libs/git2-cxx/libs/cov/doc/format.md

-# The placeholders are:
+# The placeholders are

-## Placeholders that expand to a single literal character:
+## Placeholders that expand to a single literal character

 |Placeholder|Meaning|
 |-|-|